bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

 # Fly View

-The Fly View is used to command and monitor the vehicle when flying.
+The Fly View is used to control and monitor the vehicle when diving.

 You can use it to:
-Run an automated pre-flight checklist.
-Control missions: start, continue, pause, and resume.
-Guide the vehicle to arm/disarm/emergency stop, takeoff/land, change altitude, go to or orbit a particular location, and return/RTL.
-Switch between a map view and a video view (if available) Display video, mission, telemetry, and other information for the current vehicle, and also switch between connected vehicles.
+* Display video, mission, telemetry, and other information for the current vehicle.
+* Control the vehicle and accessories with a connected joystick.
+* Switch between a video view and map view (if an underwater positioning system is used).

 ## UI Overview
 The screenshot above shows the main elements of the fly view: